Do decaying whale carcasses explode? Read on

-A putrid stench has been hanging in the air over the town of Trout River, Nfld, due to a decaying blue whale washed up on their beach, but the situation may become even more horrid as this dead, bloated whale may soon explode!
+A putrid stench has been hanging in the air over the town of Trout River, Nfld, in 2014, due to a decaying blue whale washed up on its beach, but the situation became even more horrid as the dead, bloated whale was expected to soon explode!

 Just from television, movies and the internet, it's common enough knowledge that dead things start to smell, and the longer they're left, the worse the smell is going to get.
 However, what's going on that would cause this whale to expand and actually explode?